Harta Berdarah: Legacy

-After Harta Berdarah, Union produced a further five films; all but one were directed by Hu or Ariffien.
-Saeroen wrote three of them, leaving for Star Film following Wanita dan Satria (1941).
+After Harta Berdarah, Union produced five more films; all but one were directed by Hu or Ariffien.
+Saeroen wrote three of the five Union films.
+After completing the script for the last of these, Saeroen left Union for Star Film, where he worked on films such as Wanita dan Satria (1941).
 Most of the cast remained with Union for several productions; the company's subsequent production, Bajar dengan Djiwa (1941), for instance, again starred Zonder and Soelastri.
 Union Films was ultimately dissolved following the Japanese occupation of the Dutch East Indies in March 1942.

 Harta Berdarah was screened as late as July 1944.
 The film is likely lost.
 All motion pictures at the time used highly flammable nitrate film, and after a fire destroyed much of Produksi Film Negara's warehouse in 1952, many films shot on nitrate were deliberately destroyed.
 As such, American visual anthropologist Karl G. Heider suggests that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and the film historian Misbach Yusa Biran writes that some Japanese propaganda films can be found at the Netherlands Government Information Service.